 The board of directors of each Italian and international non-banking Subsidiary is generally responsible for approving the transactions with the related parties of the single Subsidiaries pursuant to IAS 24 that are not ISP Related Parties or Associated Entities of the Group, provided that such transactions are not exempt according to the criteria in section 5.
-The non-negligible transactions (even if ordinary and at market-equivalent conditions) completed by the international subsidiary companies with their Corporate Officers (members of the Bodies and General Manager) are always conditional upon the resolution of the board of directors, except when they are: i) transactions, including loan transactions, that are incumbent upon the Board Member or General Manager as an employee, within the limits and conditions generally established for employees; ii) currency and negotiable instruments transactions in regulated markets.
+The non-negligible transactions (even if ordinary and at market-equivalent conditions) completed by the international Subsidiary companies with their Corporate Officers (members of the Bodies and General Manager) are always conditional upon the resolution of the board of directors, except when they are: i) transactions, including loan transactions, that are incumbent upon the Board Member or General Manager as an employee, within the limits and conditions generally established for employees; ii) currency and negotiable instruments transactions in regulated markets.

-18.8 The Parent Company Departments and Business Units may adopt additional Group procedures for categories of transactions under their responsibility, and may identify (especially for lending and investing activities) cases which require prior opinions, reporting and authorisations from the Parent Company, in line with the provisions of the Rules of Intesa Sanpaolo Group.
+19.8 The Parent Company departments may adopt additional Group procedures for categories of transactions under their responsibility, and may identify (especially for lending and investing activities) cases which require prior opinions, reporting and authorisations from the Parent Company, in line with the provisions of the Rules of Intesa Sanpaolo Group.
 Where such procedures also refer to transactions with ISP Related Parties and Associated Entities of the Group - qualifying at least as non-exempt Transactions of Lesser Significance - the provisions set forth in these Procedures shall apply.

-ATTACHMENT 1 - DEFINITIONS FUNCTIONAL TO THE CONCEPT OF "RELATED PARTIES"
+ATTACHMENT 1 - DEFINITIONS OF RELATED PARTIES